Temps and termites are on the rise. Schedule your free inspection today.

 Download this report

-Venomous spiders in California
+Types of spiders in California

-Black widow spider
+Western black widow spider

 The black widow spider has a nasty reputation, so if you’re a California resident, you should learn how to identify it.
 You may think female black widow spiders consume the males after they mate, but this hardly ever occurs (although this is where the common name of widow spiders comes from).

-In California, you may run into the western black widow spider (latrodectus hesperus).
+In California, you may run into the western black widow spider (Latrodectus hesperus).
 Females are dark in color (they are typically black but can also be dark brown).
 Males are generally not black and are smaller than the females.
 Adult western black widow females are 5/16 to 5/8 inches in length.
 The abdomen of the western black widow female has an hourglass-shaped mark that’s usually red or orange.
-Western black widows are typically located in shielded, dry spots such as hollow stumps, sheds and barns.
+Western black widows are typically located in shielded, dry spots such as hollow stumps, sheds, and barns.

 You might be concerned about the black widow spider’s poisonous bite.
 Know that male black widow spiders hardly ever bite, but females will bite to defend themselves - particularly when they are protecting their eggs.
 If you are bitten, you may or may not feel a pinprick.
 The pain typically comes nearly right away, though.
 You may also experience swelling and redness.
-High blood pressure, nausea and sweating are possible, among other symptoms.
+High blood pressure, nausea, and sweating are possible, among other symptoms.
 Get medical attention right away if a black widow spider bites you.

 Brown widow spider